Cortex: A Compiler for Recursive Deep Learning Models: Overview

 \begin{enumerate}[label=\textbf{P.\arabic*}, leftmargin=2em, topsep=0pt, itemsep=-0.25em] \item All control flow depends on the connectivity of the data structure, and not on dynamically computed data. \item All recursive calls can be made before performing any tensor computation. \item Recursive calls to the children of a data structure node are independent of each other: the arguments to one call do not depend on the results of a previous call. \end{enumerate}

 Property~\ref{prop:ds_ctrl} implies that all control flow in the model is encapsulated in the input data structure.
-Property~\ref{prop:first_call} entails that computation starts at the leaves of the data structure, moving up towards the roots.
+Property~\ref{prop:first_call} means that computation can start at the leaves of the data structure, moving up towards the roots.
 Property~\ref{prop:ind_calls} allows us to process sibling nodes in parallel.
 Taken together, these properties make it possible to generate efficient loop-based code for these recursive model computations.

 We now look at \Sys's compilation and runtime workflows (illustrated in Fig.~\ref{fig:overview}) that make use of these insights.
 Compilation starts with the recursive model computation \circled{1} expressed in the Recursive API (RA).
 The user can also specify some scheduling primitives \circled{2} at this stage to control how the recursive computation is lowered.
 The compiler then generates Irregular Loop IR (ILIR) \circled{3} corresponding to the input computation, according to the scheduling primitives provided by the user.
 The ILIR is an extension of the IR used by tensor compilers, designed to support additional features such as indirect memory accesses and variable loop bounds.
 It is purely loop-based and data structure agnostic.
 The RA lowering phase thus lowers all recursive control flow into loops and all data structure accesses to potentially indirect memory accesses at this stage.
 Loop optimizations such unrolling, tiling, etc., as performed in tensor compilers, can be performed here, after which target-specific code \circled{4} is generated as part of ILIR lowering.